 StarVest invests in technology-enabled business services companies with a focus on software-as-a-service, ecommerce and internet marketing.
 StarVest was an early investor in the software-as-a-service trend: in 2000, it invested as the only venture firm in NetSuite (NYSE: N) whose December 2007 IPO, at the time, was the highest market capitalization for a venture backed company since Google.
 Other noteworthy investments where Ms. Farrington served on the board include Fieldglass, acquired by Madison Dearborn, and Insurance.com, bought by QuinStreet.
 Prior to founding StarVest, Ms. Farrington held positions including: President and CEO of Victory Ventures, LLC, a New York-based private equity investment firm where she also served as chairman of Staffing Resources, Inc.

 Ms. Farrington currently sits on the Boards of NetSuite, where she is lead director and chairman of the Compensation Committee, Xignite, Host Analytics, and PivotLink on behalf of StarVest.
 She is also a director and chairman of the Compensation Committee at Collectors Universe, Inc. (NASDAQ: CLCT).
 She was named to the Forbes Midas 100 List of top venture capitalists in the United States in 2008, 2009 and 2011.

-She is a graduate of Smith College and holds an MBA from Harvard Business School, where she is a member of the Dean's Visiting Committee.
+She is a graduate and trustee of Smith College and holds an MBA from Harvard Business School, where she is a member of the Dean's Visiting Committee.
 She is also a member of the President's Advisory Council and investment committee of Smith College; a board member of the Harvard Business School Club of New York City; a member of The Committee of 200 and the Economic Club of New York; and a board member of Opportunity International, a leading international microfinance organization.